Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 When you make a damage roll that deals **:dmg-posn: Poison**{ .dmg-posn } damage, it ignores **:dmg-res: Resistance** to **:dmg-posn: Poison**{ .dmg-posn } damage.

 ###### Brew Poison
 You gain proficiency with the Poisoner's Kit.
 With 1 hour of work using such a kit and expending 500 SP worth of materials, you can create a number of poison doses equal to your Proficiency Bonus.
-As a **:rsc-b: Bonus Action**{ .rsc }, you can apply a poison dose to a weapon or piece of ammunition.
+As a **:rsc-b: Bonus Action**{.rsc}, you can apply a poison dose to a weapon or piece of ammunition.
 Once applied, the poison retains its potency for 1 minute or until you hit with the poisoned item, whichever is shorter.
 When a creature takes damage from the poisoned item, that creature must succeed on a **:d20-save: Constitution saving throw** (DC 8 plus the modifier of the ability increased by this feat and your Proficiency Bonus) or take 2d8 Poison damage and have the **Poisoned**{ .cond } condition until the end of your next turn.

 ---